elunna/nerfhack-changelog/README.md

 ### PARTIAL INTRINSICS
 * Ported from EvilHack
 * Instead of binary resistances where the player either has it or doesn't, the player gradually builds up their resistance from 0% to 100%.
-* When eating a corpse, player gains a percentage of certain intrinsics instead of the full intrinsic at once.
+* When eating a corpse, player gains a percentage of certain intrinsics.
 * Percentage gained is based on the weight of the corpse; minimum being 2% and maximum at 25% (capped at 100%).
 * Tins convey the same percentage from whatever they are made from.
 * You will always get a percentage intrinsic from each corpse eaten.
 * You receive all intrinsics that the corpse can convey if there are multiple intrinsics it can give (ie: eating a black pudding corpse grants a small percentage each of poison, cold, and shock resistance.)
 * Damage/effects dealt felt are adjusted based on the percentage intrinsic currently possessed.
 Damage reduction is rounded down, requiring slightly more resistance to be effective.
-* Gremlins steal half as much intrinsics (25 + d25)% instead of (50 + d50)%.
-Their intrinsic stealing attack can trigger anytime of day.
+* Gremlins steal (25 + d25)% of your intrinsics
-* Cold traps and ice demons steal the same amount of cold resistance as gremlins.
+* Cold traps and ice demons also steal (25 + d25)% of your cold resistance.
 * Enlightenment always shows the partial percentage acquired for intrinsics.
 If you have an extrinsic source that will be displayed separately.

 ### PARTIAL REFLECTION
 * Ported from EvilHack
 * Reflection will deflect most, but not all, of the effects of ray attacks.
   * Example: You are hit by a cold ray, it reflects off your amulet of reflection, but you don't yet possess cold resistance.
-* If you don't have sleep resistance, but you reflect a sleep ray, you will fall asleep for a maximum of 1d6 turns.
+* If you don't have sleep resistance, but you reflect a sleep ray, you will fall asleep for 1d6 turns (which could be lessened by your current level of sleep resistance).
-* If you reflect disintegration ray, you still take 6d6 damage unless you possess disintegration resistance.
+* If you reflect disintegration ray, you still take 12d6 damage (subject to your current level of disintegration resistance).
 * If you reflect a death ray, you still take damage and lose max HP.
 This can be mitigated by magic resistance and half-spell damage, but is impossible to fully prevent.
 * Item destruction from elemental effects (like fire or cold) is prevented when rays are reflected.
 * Reflection only provides partial protection from **floating eye gazes** - the player will still be subject to d2 turns of paralysis without free action.
 This is weighted on Luck, so the higher your Luck the better the chance to avoid the gaze.